Healthdirect Free Australian health advice you can count on.

 Generalised anxiety disorder (GAD)

-Generalised anxiety disorder (GAD) is a type of anxiety disorder where people have uncontrollable and persistent worry that affects their day-to-day life on an ongoing basis.
+Generalised anxiety disorder (GAD) is a type of anxiety disorder where people have persistent worry.
+It affects their day-to-day life on an ongoing basis.

-• you uncontrollably worry about many different things, a lot of the time
+• you worry uncontrollably about many different things

 • your worry makes it hard to do everyday things like working and seeing friends